tayyabmujahid/cs224w/notes/Lecture-2-notes.md

 in summary i. structural features and ii. feature describing the attributes and properties of the nodes

- **Two steps in Traditinal ML pipelines:**

-- Take data points i.e. nodes/links/graphs and represent them with vectors of features
-- then train a classical ML model like SVM, Random Forest, NN etc
+**B. Train a classical ML model **

+like SVM, Random Forest, ANN etc on the nodes/links/graphs (objects converted to feature vectors)

+**C. Inference:**

-- Apply  the model to a new node/link/graph's feature s to make a prediction
+Apply  the model to a new node/link/graph's features to make a prediction

-##### Feature Design
+##### A. Feature Design

+Goal : how to make the predictions for a set of objects

+Design Choices:

+- Features: *d*- dimensional vectors
+- Objects: Nodes,edges sets of nodes or entire graphs
+- Objective function:
+  - depending on the task

+Problem Formulation:

+Given : $G = (V,E)$

+Learn a function : $f:V \rightarrow \mathbb{R} $

+​